CephalofairGames/gloomhaven2e-faq/index.md

 **Practiced Reflexes (1, bot) - Can I end this move ability on a trap?** Yes.
 Traps are sprung when you enter the hex.
 Because you didn't spring it then, it will not spring unless you exit and re-enter the trapped hex.

-**Hired Help (9, top) - If I duplicate a monster who can Summon, such as a Cultist or an Ooze, do I also control their summons?** No. In all cases for all classes, when you are controlling a monster, you don’t control their summons.
+**Hired Help (9, top) - If I put my token on a monster who can Summon, such as a Cultist or an Ooze, do I also control their summons?** No. In all cases for all classes, when you are controlling a monster, you don’t control their summons.
 Their summons will be enemies to you (and to them).

 ![divider-narrow](/assets/images/divider2.png)